luszczewskakasia1/compute-benchmarks/README.md

     cmake .. -DTEST_L0=OFF -DTEST_OCL=ON
 ```

 ComputeBenchmarks will try to find SDKs for the APIs used.
 In case of inability to find those, it will use libraries contained in [third_party/opencl-sdk](third_party/opencl-sdk) and [third_party/level-zero-sdk](third_party/level-zero-sdk) directories.
+The libraries where compiled on Ubuntu 18.04 LTS with gcc 7.4.0 compiler.
+Using a different setup may result in build failures due to ABI incompatibility, so it's safest to have the SDK installed in your system.

 ## Running
 For specific information about how to run the benchmarks, please run the binary with "--help" parameter.